Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 <a name="attaching-and-booting-the-livecd-with-the-bmc"></a>

-## 2. Attaching and Booting the LiveCD with the BMC
+## 2. Attaching and booting the LiveCD with the BMC

 > **Warning:** If this is a re-installation on a system that still has a USB device from a prior
 > installation, then that USB device must be wiped before continuing.
 Failing to wipe the USB, if present, may result in confusion.
 > If the USB is still booted, then it can wipe itself using the [basic wipe from Wipe NCN Disks for Reinstallation](wipe_ncn_disks_for_reinstallation.md#basic-wipe).
-> If it is not booted, please do so and wipe it _or_ disable the USB ports in the BIOS (not available for all vendors).
+> If it is not booted, please do so and wipe it **or** disable the USB ports in the BIOS (not available for all vendors).

 Obtain and attach the LiveCD `cray-pre-install-toolkit` ISO file to the BMC.
 Depending on the vendor of the node, the instructions for attaching to the BMC will differ.